Ballistics Chart 2026: 5.56 vs 300 BLK vs .308 Drop by Range header image

 Both are angular measurements used to quantify adjustments.
 Neither is inherently better: choose based on your optic.

-• MOA (Minute of Angle): 1 MOA = 1.047" at 100 yards (roughly 1" per 100 yards).
+• MOA (Minute of Angle):1 MOA = 1.047" at 100 yards (roughly 1" per 100 yards).
 Common on American scopes.
 Typical clicks: 1/4 MOA or 1/2 MOA.

-• MRAD (Milliradian): 1 MRAD = 3.6" at 100 yards.
+• MRAD (Milliradian):1 MRAD = 3.6" at 100 yards.
 Popular in military and long-range precision.
 Typical clicks: 0.1 MRAD.
 Math is simpler (base-10 system).

 Creating a Dope Card

 A "dope card" is a quick-reference chart of your drop and drift corrections at various distances.
 Use the calculator above to generate your data, then record it on a card taped to your stock or stored in a scope cover.Verify your calculated dope at the range.
 Real-world performance may vary slightly from calculated values due to lot-to-lot ammo variation, chronograph accuracy, and shooting conditions.
+A real muzzle velocity from a shooting chronograph is the single biggest accuracy unlock for the calculator above; box-velocity numbers routinely miss true MV by 50-100 fps.

 Limitations & Accuracy